glassflow/clickhouse-etl-loadtest/README.md

 ## Test Results

-The test results are stored in the `results` directory (or specified directory) with the following format:
+The test results are stored in the `results` directory with the following format:
 - CSV file: `<test-id>_results.csv`

+For example, if you ran a test with ID "test-001", the results would be in `results/test-001_results.csv`

 ### Metrics Collected